causify-ai/tutorials/class_project_instructions/Projects/SBert_Project_Description.md

-**Tool Description: SBert (Sentence-BERT)**
+**Description**

-SBert is a modification of the BERT architecture designed specifically for generating sentence embeddings.
-It provides a way to convert sentences into dense vector representations that capture semantic meanings, which can be used for various NLP tasks.
+SBert (Sentence-BERT) is a modification of the BERT architecture that enables the generation of sentence embeddings, which can be used for various natural language processing tasks.
+It allows for efficient and effective semantic similarity measurement between sentences and can be leveraged for tasks like clustering, classification, and information retrieval.

-- **Key Features:**
-  - Efficient sentence embedding generation
-  - Support for various downstream tasks (e.g., semantic similarity, clustering)
-  - Pre-trained models available for immediate use
-  - Easy integration with popular ML frameworks
+**Project Blueprint**

 ---

-### Project Blueprint 1: Semantic Text Similarity (Difficulty: 1 - Easy)
+### Project 1: Sentiment Classification of Movie Reviews

-**Project Objective:**
-The goal of this project is to develop a model that can determine the semantic similarity between pairs of sentences.
-The optimization will focus on improving the accuracy of similarity scores.

-**Dataset Suggestions:**
-- Use a dataset of sentence pairs with labeled similarity scores, which can be found on Kaggle or HuggingFace Datasets.

-**Step-by-Step Plan:**
-1. **Data Collection:**
-   - Download a dataset of sentence pairs with similarity scores.
-2. **Feature Engineering:**
+**Difficulty**: 1 (Easy)
+**Project Objective**: The goal is to classify movie reviews as positive, negative, or neutral based on their content using SBert for embedding generation.

+**Dataset Suggestions**: Use publicly available datasets from Kaggle containing labeled movie reviews.

+**Tasks**:
+- **Data Collection and Preprocessing**: Load the movie reviews dataset and clean the text data (remove HTML tags, special characters).
-   - Use SBert to generate embeddings for each sentence in the pairs.
+- **Embedding Generation**: Utilize SBert to generate sentence embeddings for each review.
-3. **Model Training:**
-   - Train a regression model (e.g., linear regression or a simple neural network) to predict similarity scores based on the embeddings.
+- **Model Training**: Train a simple classification model (e.g., Logistic Regression or SVM) on the embeddings to predict sentiment labels.
-4. **Use of SBert:**
-   - Implement SBert to convert sentences into embeddings for the model.
-5. **Evaluation Metrics:**
-   - Use Mean Squared Error (MSE) and R-squared to evaluate model performance.
-6. **Visualization:**
-   - Create scatter plots to visualize predicted vs. actual similarity scores.

-**Bonus Ideas:**
-- Compare the performance of SBert embeddings with traditional TF-IDF or Word2Vec embeddings.
+- **Model Evaluation**: Evaluate the model's performance using metrics such as accuracy, precision, recall, and F1-score.
+- **Visualization**: Create visualizations (like confusion matrices) to present the classification results.

 ---

-### Project Blueprint 2: Topic Clustering of News Articles (Difficulty: 2 - Medium)
+### Project 2: Topic Modeling of News Articles

-**Project Objective:**
-The aim is to cluster news articles based on their content and identify the main topics discussed.
-The project will optimize for coherent and meaningful clusters of articles.

-**Dataset Suggestions:**
+**Difficulty**: 2 (Medium)
+**Project Objective**: The aim is to identify and cluster topics from a collection of news articles using SBert embeddings to enhance topic modeling techniques.

-- Use a collection of news articles available from open government APIs or Kaggle datasets.
+**Dataset Suggestions**: Explore open government APIs or Kaggle datasets that provide recent news articles.

-**Step-by-Step Plan:**
-1. **Data Collection:**
+**Tasks**:
-   - Gather a dataset of news articles from a public API or Kaggle.
+- **Data Acquisition**: Fetch news articles from a public API or Kaggle dataset and preprocess the text.
-2. **Feature Engineering:**
-   - Utilize SBert to generate sentence embeddings for the articles.
+- **Embedding Creation**: Generate SBert embeddings for each article to capture semantic meaning.
-3. **Model Training:**
-   - Apply clustering algorithms (e.g., K-means or DBSCAN) to group articles based on their embeddings.
+- **Clustering**: Apply clustering algorithms (e.g., K-means or DBSCAN) on the embeddings to identify distinct topics.
-4. **Use of SBert:**
-   - Generate embeddings for each article to serve as input for the clustering algorithm.
-5. **Evaluation Metrics:**
-   - Use silhouette score and Davies-Bouldin index to evaluate the quality of clusters.
-6. **Reporting:**
-   - Create a report summarizing the main topics and the characteristics of each cluster.
+- **Topic Interpretation**: Analyze clusters to derive meaningful topics and generate representative keywords for each cluster.

-**Bonus Ideas:**
-- Experiment with different clustering algorithms and compare their effectiveness on the same dataset.
+- **Visualization**: Visualize clusters using techniques like t-SNE or PCA to show the distribution of articles in the topic space.

+**Bonus Ideas**: Compare clustering results with traditional LDA topic modeling for performance evaluation.

 ---

-### Project Blueprint 3: Sentiment Analysis with Sentence Embeddings (Difficulty: 3 - Hard)

-**Project Objective:**
-This project aims to build a sentiment analysis model that classifies text as positive, negative, or neutral based on the sentiment expressed.
-The focus will be on optimizing the model’s accuracy and robustness.

-**Dataset Suggestions:**
-- Use a dataset of product reviews or social media posts available on Kaggle or HuggingFace that are labeled with sentiment scores.

-**Step-by-Step Plan:**
-1. **Data Collection:**
+### Project 3: Semantic Search Engine for Academic Papers
+**Difficulty**: 3 (Hard)
+**Project Objective**: Build a semantic search engine that retrieves relevant academic papers based on user queries using SBert for embedding similarity.

+**Dataset Suggestions**: Utilize publicly available datasets of academic papers from platforms like arXiv or Semantic Scholar.

+**Tasks**:
-   - Obtain a labeled dataset of text samples with sentiment labels from Kaggle or HuggingFace.
+- **Data Collection**: Gather a dataset of academic papers with titles and abstracts from a public source.
-2. **Feature Engineering:**
-   - Generate embeddings for each text sample using SBert.
-3. **Model Training:**
-   - Train a classification model (e.g., logistic regression, SVM, or a simple neural network) to predict sentiment based on embeddings.
-4. **Use of SBert:**
-   - Leverage SBert to create high-quality embeddings that capture the sentiment nuances.
+- **Embedding Generation**: Use SBert to create embeddings for both the titles/abstracts of the papers and the user queries.
-5. **Evaluation Metrics:**
-   - Use accuracy, precision, recall, and F1-score to evaluate the model's performance.
-6. **Visualization:**
-   - Create confusion matrices and ROC curves to visualize model performance.

-**Bonus Ideas:**
-- Implement a comparison between SBert and traditional NLP methods (like bag-of-words or LSTM) to assess the performance differences.
+- **Similarity Calculation**: Implement cosine similarity to find the most relevant papers based on user input.
+- **Search Interface Development**: Create a simple user interface (using Streamlit or Flask) where users can input queries and see results.
+- **Evaluation**: Evaluate the effectiveness of the search engine using metrics like Mean Average Precision (MAP) and user feedback.

+**Bonus Ideas**: Integrate a feedback loop where users can rate the relevance of results to improve the model iteratively.

+---

+These project ideas not only utilize SBert effectively but also provide students with a comprehensive understanding of various NLP tasks while honing their data science skills.